 For more interactive attractions, the Paradise Wildlife Park in Broxbourne is arguably the must-visit site of Hertfordshire, hosting all manner of animals from primates to birds of prey with special events where you can meet sloths and get exclusive peeks into the life of a zookeeper.
 Warner Bros.
 Studios can also be found in Leavesden to the north of Watford where you can take a tour of various Harry Potter related set pieces and discover how they brought the magic to life.

-Berkeley Group have a number of fantastic property developments in Hertfordshire, primarily centred around the Watford area which brings in the fantastic amenities and transport links on offer there.
+Berkeley Group have a number of fantastic property developments in Hertfordshire, including Help to Buy, primarily centred around the Watford area which brings in the fantastic amenities and transport links on offer there.
 The Arches is a new development of 1 and 2 bed apartments in Watford's southern side, creating top quality property just a stone's throw away from both central train stations.